Not to be missed

 The most curious will also take the time to browse, on the Altenach site, our discovery trail, the small geology gallery "the key to the soil" and they can spend a few moments in the Strange Grange, to meet a very particular universe ...

 The rocks of the Cave of the Dwarves form an impressive gorge about 25 meters high called Erdwibalaschlucht (the parade of the little women of the earth) and formed by the working of water in the karst limestone.
 According to legend, these little women of the earth lived with the Erdmanala (little men of the earth) inside the Cave of the Dwarves.
 Located at the bottom of the gorge, the cave takes on the appearance of a slit that opens in the rock wall and continues through two guts, all developed over about fifteen meters.

 Above the gorge, you can access the Plateau des Nains.
 From there, we have a beautiful view of the Ill valley and the villages of Bouxwiller, Werentzhouse.
 The place also bears the name of Erdwibalafelsen (Roche aux Fées).

 2 possible accesses:

-At a scale of 1:75 this map, available free of charge from the Sundgau tourist offices, presents 000 bike circuits, from 9 to 25 km with the main tourist sites crossed.
-The map highlights the secure cycle paths including the Euro Vélo 45 which crosses the Sundgau.
-The card is completed with guide which describes the 9 courses at a price of 5 €.
+On a scale of 1:75, this map, available free of charge from the Sundgau tourist offices, shows you 000 cycle routes, from 9 to 25 km with the main tourist sites crossed.
+The map highlights the secure cycle paths including the Euro bike 45 which crosses the sundgau.

 It was transformed into a garrison according to Vauban's plans (1689), burned and bombed in 1817 and finally classified as a Historic Monument in 1923.
-XNUMXth century dungeon, towers, remains of the chapel and the well offer a pleasant green stroll. .
+XXth century dungeon, towers, remains of the chapel and the well offer a pleasant green stroll. .
 Free visit all year round.